hanjosep/explore_cms/README.md

 Filtering down the opioid harm patients is in Data_Preparation.ipynb.
 Make sure the cms files are downloaded and unzipped.
 More info below.

 ## Important notes:
+The repo is currently going under restructuring.

+Here is the new structure:

+*data analysis/* -contains the Notebook file to run the analysis of the generated CSV files *data preparation/* -contains the Notebook file for generating CSVs for logistic regression training *datasets/* -contains the various folders:

+*data analysis/* -contains the Notebook files to run the analysis of the generated CSV files *data analysis/* -contains the Notebook files to run the analysis of the generated CSV files

 Because of the large file sizes of the SYN_PUF datasets, the cms_downloads folder is on the *.gitignore*.
 Look below to view instructions on exploring the code on the Jupyter notebook.

 ## Before running Data Preparation notebook
 There are five different script files you can run.
 The download files are listed here: